Cravath, Swaine & Moore LLP Logo

 • Representing several leading international media and entertainment companies with respect to a variety of issues, including confidential arbitrations, contested business transactions, corporate governance and contractual disputes, and shareholder matters.

 • The Boeing Company v.
 Spirit AeroSystems, Inc. (Del.
 Super. and Del.
-Supreme): Won summary judgment for Spirit AeroSystems in a breach of contract lawsuit filed in Delaware Superior Court by The Boeing Company, seeking nearly $150 million in indemnification from Spirit for damages and expenses that Boeing incurred as a result of two proceedings initiated by former Boeing employees.
+Supreme): Won summary judgment for Spirit AeroSystems in a breach of contract lawsuit filed by Boeing, seeking nearly $150 million in indemnification from Spirit for damages and expenses that Boeing incurred as a result of two proceedings initiated by former Boeing employees.
 Following oral argument by Mr. Earnhardt, the Delaware Supreme Court affirmed the decision.

 Securities

 • Kolominsky v.
 Root, Inc. (S.D.
-Ohio): Won a motion to dismiss all claims asserted against Root and certain of its officers and directors in a putative securities class action litigation filed in Ohio federal court.
+Ohio and Sixth Circuit): Won a motion to dismiss all claims asserted against Root and certain of its officers and directors in a putative securities class action litigation.
 The lawsuit alleged that offering documents issued in connection with Root’s October 2020 initial public offering contained false and misleading statements.
+Mr. Earnhardt secured a precedential Sixth Circuit decision affirming the dismissal and creating new circuit law on the application of FRCP 9(b)’s heightened pleading standard to negligence claims.

 • In re Peabody Energy Corp.
-Securities Litigation (S.D.N.Y): Represented Peabody Energy, the largest coal mining company in the world, and certain Peabody officers in purported class action securities litigation filed in New York federal court which alleged Peabody and certain of its officers and executives made false and misleading statements regarding the company’s North Goonyella mine, which caught fire in September 2018.
+Securities Litigation (S.D.N.Y.): Represented Peabody Energy and certain of its officers in purported class action securities litigation alleging defendants made false and misleading statements regarding the company’s North Goonyella mine, which caught fire in September 2018.
 The parties reached a favorable settlement to resolve the action.

 • Plymouth County Retirement System v.
 GTT Communications, Inc., et al. (E.D.
 Va.): Represented GTT Communications and certain of its officers and directors in a securities class action concerning GTT’s $2.3 billion acquisition of Interoute Communications Holdings S.A.
-The parties reached a settlement in December 2020, which received final court approval in April 2021.
+The parties reached a settlement.

 • Oklahoma Firefighters Pension and Retirement System v.
 Xerox Corp.
 (S.D.N.Y.): Won a motion to dismiss all claims in a securities fraud class action brought against Xerox and certain of its current and former directors and officers.
 The lawsuit alleged that defendants had made false and misleading statements regarding the profitability and growth prospects of a Xerox software product.

-• In re Xerox Securities Litigation (D. Conn. and Second Circuit): Won summary judgment for Xerox Corporation in a long‑running securities class action filed in Connecticut federal court.
-After nearly 15 years of litigation, the District Court ruled in a 98‑page opinion that plaintiffs had failed both (i) to establish an actionable misstatement or omission; and (ii) to demonstrate loss causation.
-All claims against Xerox and the other defendants were dismissed in their entirety.
-The Second Circuit Court of Appeals affirmed the grant of summary judgment.
+• In re Xerox Securities Litigation (D. Conn. and Second Circuit): Won summary judgment for Xerox in a 15‑year securities class action litigation.
+All claims against Xerox were dismissed in their entirety, and the Second Circuit affirmed the grant of summary judgment.

 Financial Restructuring & Reorganization

 • In re PG&E Corporation (N.D.
-Cal.): Representing PG&E Corporation in its chapter 11 reorganization proceedings—the largest utility bankruptcy in U.S. history—leading the company’s efforts to resolve all pending wildfire claims.
+Cal.): Represented PG&E Corporation in its chapter 11 reorganization proceedings—the largest utility bankruptcy in U.S. history—leading the company’s efforts to resolve all pending wildfire claims.

 • Sears Holdings Corporation, et al. v.
-Edward Scott “Eddie” Lampert, et al. (S.D.N.Y.): Represented the independent directors of Sears Holdings Corp. in an adversary proceeding brought in New York bankruptcy court alleging the independent directors breached their fiduciary duties and aided and abetted breaches of fiduciary duty by Sears’s controlling shareholder, Chairman and CEO Edward Lampert, by approving certain transactions that plaintiffs claim unjustly enriched the independent directors and resulted in Sears’s bankruptcy.
+Edward Scott “Eddie” Lampert, et al. (S.D.N.Y.): Represented the independent directors of Sears in an adversary proceeding alleging the independent directors breached their fiduciary duties and aided and abetted breaches of fiduciary duty by others.
+The parties in the adversary proceeding and a related shareholder action agreed to a favorable settlement.

 Appellate